igorgurgel910/igorgurgel910/README.md

 And, what I'm studying about development technologies:
   - Algorithm an logic
-  - Programming language
+  - Programming language focusing on JavaScript, HTML e CSS.
-  - A lot of tools
+  - A lot of tools and frameworks

 </details>
 <!-- BIO:END -->